fitowashere/holbertonschool-cyber_security/cybersecurity_basics/0x00_introduction_cybersecurity/README.md

     Requirements:

-    - Script must be exactly one line long (not counting the shebang line) Must not use awk
+    - Script must be exactly one line long (not counting the shebang line)
+    - Must not use awk
+    - Should use specific flags with lsb_release (-si or -is)
-    Output should display only the Distribution ID (e.g., "Kali")
+    - Output should display only the Distribution ID (e.g., "Kali")

 ### Example:
 ```